Session 2:Our Mission Field: Shift From Modernity to

 The paradigm shift to Post-modernity then can be characterised as the decline of the belief in the concept of “universal truth” and the rise of individualism characterised by a belief in everyone being able to declare the validity of “my truth”.

 The pursuit of universal truth which was at the heart of the growth of Modernist thinking gradually became less and less accepted as a valid perception of reality.
-In reality life, culture, society are all far too complex to reduce to a set of universal statements or to messy to fit into a “one size fits all” system.
+In reality, life, culture, society are all far too complex to reduce to a set of universal statements or too messy to fit into a “one size fits all” system.

 Our perceptions of reality shape our perception of “truth”.
 All claims to objective truth eventually prove false because any one individual’s perception of any “truth”is affected by our personal perception of the world.
 We all view reality through lenses of social, cultural, political considerations, along with a whole host of other experiences.

 We all view reality through lenses tinted by our experiences, prejudices and preferences.
 Objective truth may exist… but we as individuals cannot access it, nor can we communicate any “truth” free from our own perceptions.